is an ein number the same as a tax id is an ein number the same as a tax id

 What is the difference between an EIN and a tax ID?

-An Employer Identification Number (EIN) is a specific type of tax ID assigned by the IRS for business identification.
-While all EINs are tax IDs, tax IDs also include other identifiers like Social Security Numbers (SSNs) and Individual Taxpayer Identification Numbers (ITINs).
-Essentially, an EIN is used for business-related taxes, whereas a tax ID can refer to any number used for tax purposes.
+An Employer Identification Number (EIN) is a particular kind of tax ID the IRS assigns for corporate identification.
+Though all EINs are tax IDs, they include Social Security Numbers (SSNs) and Individual Taxpayer Identification Numbers (ITINs).
+An EIN is used for business-related taxes; a tax ID can refer to any number applied for tax uses.

 Who needs an EIN?